tarwn/lessthandot-hugo/blogs/content/posts/2014-03-10-azure-web-sites-deployment-and-unit-testing.md

   </p>
 </div>

-Giving us the &#8220;cloud&#8221; portion of the project name:
+Giving us the “cloud” portion of the project name:

 <div id="attachment_2378" style="width: 398px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2014/02/01_CreateSiteStep6.png"><img src="/wp-content/uploads/2014/02/01_CreateSiteStep6.png" alt="It&#039;s in the cloud!" width="388" height="165" class="size-full wp-image-2378" srcset="/wp-content/uploads/2014/02/01_CreateSiteStep6.png 388w, /wp-content/uploads/2014/02/01_CreateSiteStep6-300x127.png 300w" sizes="(max-width: 388px) 100vw, 388px" /></a>

   <p class="wp-caption-text">
-    It&#8217;s in the cloud!
+    It's in the cloud!
   </p>
 </div>

 There is one last step, though.
-Because I used the generic &#8220;External Repository&#8221; option, my code is not being deployed immediately when I commit it.
+Because I used the generic “External Repository” option, my code is not being deployed immediately when I commit it.

 Luckily Azure Websites exposes a deployment trigger URL that we can plug into github to notify when a new commit is received.

-In the Azure Website settings, we copy that &#8220;Deployment Trigger URL&#8221;:
+In the Azure Website settings, we copy that “Deployment Trigger URL”:

 <div id="attachment_2371" style="width: 310px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2014/02/01_AutoDeploymentStep1.png"><img src="/wp-content/uploads/2014/02/01_AutoDeploymentStep1-300x72.png" alt="Configuring the Build triggering - Step 1" width="300" height="72" class="size-medium wp-image-2371" srcset="/wp-content/uploads/2014/02/01_AutoDeploymentStep1-300x72.png 300w, /wp-content/uploads/2014/02/01_AutoDeploymentStep1.png 700w" sizes="(max-width: 300px) 100vw, 300px" /></a>